Foundation / Corporation

 North Atlantic Treaty Organization (NATO)

 Grants to USA, Canada, and International scientists and experts in eligible countries for collaborative science and research projects that address security across a range of sectors.
-Funding is intended to support research related to the detection of explosives and advanced technologies.
 The purpose of the program is to develop and implement practical cooperation, and enhance dialogue between NATO and partner nations through security-related science, technology, and innovation.

 GrantWatch ID#: 178556